benmvp/slides/2020/reactglobal/perfect-lib.md

   * I have my TypeScript Types to develop with
   * So I'm good
 - While developing, there's nothing more frustrating than coming across a library bug
-- We're pretty trusting initially, and think it's us
+- I'm really trusting initially, and think it's me
   * And spend countless hours debugging trying to figure out why it isn't working
 - So for our library to be "perfect"
   * Need to do our absolute best to prevent 100% of bugs